A Semi-Automatic Method for History Matching using Sequential Monte Carlo: History Matching

-For simplicity we assume there is a single output $n=1$.
-The single output could be some scalar $y_{\mathrm{obs}}$.
-Alternatively, when $y_{\mathrm{obs}}$ is vector-valued, the output could be some distance $\rho_\theta = ||y_\theta-y_{\mathrm{obs}}||$ between simulated and observed outputs, or the `distance' could be quantified through a chosen likelihood function, $f(y_{\mathrm{obs}}|\theta)$ or a 1-1 transformation of it such as the log-likelihood.
-If the exact likelihood computation is not feasible, an approximate likelihood could be used, such as a stochastic estimator of the likelihood.
-In Section \ref{sec:Discussion} we discuss how our SMC algorithm for history matching could be extended to multiple outputs.

 The steps involved in history matching are shown in Algorithm \ref{alg:history_match}.
-The first step involves generating a training sample from the prior $\pi(\theta)$ and simulating from the model at these points.
+The first step involves generating a training sample from $\pi(\theta)$ and simulating from the model at these points.
 It is common in the history matching literature to use an approach with improved space filling properties compared to pseudo-random samples.
 For example, latin hypercube sampling \citep{Iman2008} or quasi-Monte Carlo (QMC, \citet{Niederreiter1992}) are popular choices.

-An emulator is then fitted to the training sample.
-A common choice is the Gaussian process (GP), but in principle any emulator can be used.
+An emulator is then fitted to the training sample for some subset of the outputs.
+We denote the set of outputs emulated at wave $w$ as $Q_w \subseteq \{1,2,\ldots,n\}$.
+The set $Q_w$ usually includes the outputs that can be emulated with reasonable accuracy.
+Often the set $Q_w$ will grow in later waves as more of the non-implausible space is reduced, allowing some outputs to be more easily emulated \citep{Vernon2018}.
+For the moment we drop the output index $k$ and consider a single output for notational convenience.
+A common emulator choice is the Gaussian process (GP), but in principle any emulator can be used.
 In the numerical results in Section \ref{sec:Examples} we use a GP and assume that the reader is familiar with them (see \citet{Rasmussen2006} for details on GPs).
 The fitted emulator can then divide the parameter space into implausible and non-implausible regions.
-The practitioner must decide upon an implausibility measure, $\mathcal{I}(\theta)$, to inform the split.
+The practitioner must decide upon an implausibility measure, $\mathcal{I}(\theta)$, for each output to inform the split.
 In particular, an untested $\theta$ is deemed as currently non-implausible if $\mathcal{I}(\theta) < c$ for some chosen cut-off $c$.
-One common choice (e.g.\ \citet{Andrianakis2015}) is as follows
+For multiple outputs, there is an implausibility measure for each and a non-implausible test value must satisfy the cut-off for all outputs.
+One common choice of the implausibility measure (e.g.\ \citet{Andrianakis2015}) is as follows